 But, if you’ve discovered an anterior tilt and people are quacking at you when you walk by, it’s a good idea to do something about it and here’s that something…

 The 6-Minute Anterior Pelvic Tilt Exercise Program

 With excessive anterior pelvic tilt, the goal should be to stretch and mobilize the tight areas first.
-Then, strengthen and activate ALL of the inhibited muscles responsible for posterior pelvic tilt to change the resting posture.
+Then, strengthen and activate ALL of the inhibited muscles responsible for anterior pelvic tilt to change the resting posture.

 Below, I have provided you with a quick 6-minute routine to help you reset your pelvis into neutral position and treat the symptoms of anterior pelvic tilt.

 - Stretch and lengthen the muscles that have become short and tight